think-e-solutions/OBSSnazControl/README.md

 - In order to be able to pause and resume recording, make sure all recordings settings do not depend on streaming setting (e.g. encoder etc.)

 ### Configuring OBSSnazControl
-OBSSnazControl's configuration parameters are stored in App.config file.
+OBSSnazControl's configuration parameters are stored in `OBSSnazControl.exe.config` file.

 #### Change regex used to identify Snaz and OBS Studio window in App.config
 To change the regular expressions used to identify Snaz and OBS Studio windows, the following parameters in the App.config file can be changed: